krambuhl/how-to-front-end/slides/javascript.md

 ##File Naming

-Files should be broken up into small, maintainable sections; 1 component to a file.
+Files should be broken up into small, maintainable sections; 1 component per file.
 Use a tool like concat or file_include to combine all individual components into a single file.

-In larger projects it is wise to categorize files into folders based on the logical layers defined above.
+In larger projects it is wise to categorize files into folders by type and share a global namespace.

 ####Examples

-- __contact-model.js__ or __models/contact.js__ -- A model object named `ContactModel` for storing contact data
+A model object named __ContactModel__ for storing contact data:
+`contact-model.js` or `models/contact.js`

-- __usercard-view.js__ or __views/usercard.js__ -- A view object named `UsercardView` for handling UI events
+A view object named __UsercardView__ for handling UI events:
+`usercard-view.js` or `views/usercard.js`

+A general file with utility functions:
+`utilities.js` or `shared/utilities.js`

+##Variable Naming